 Under Program Learning Outcome 3: Students will apply critical thinking to interpret the ethical, legal, socioeconomic, and cultural value of information, students will...

-Give credit to the ideas and work of others through proper attribution and citation
+Use citation and attribution to give credit to the ideas and work of others

 Assess the value of sources as commodities with economic, cultural, political, and social facets